 These pests are both frustrating and destructive, of course, but it’s termites homeowners should worry about the most.
 Termite colonies, once inside your home, can literally destroy it in a matter of a few years.
 The National Pest Management Association estimates that termites do $5 billion worth of damage in the United States every year.
 Worse, this damage is not always covered by homeowner’s insurance.

-Though Spectrum Pest Control does not provide termite extermination services, we know that termites are something that need a consistant effort to keep them away from your home.
-That is why every homeowner should take steps to reduce the risk of attracting termites and other wood destroying insects.
+Though Spectrum Pest Control does not provide termite extermination services, we do provide other pest control services in Pittsburgh and surrounding areas, and we know that termites are something that need a consistent effort to keep them away from your home.
+That is why every homeowner should take steps to reduce the risk of attracting termites and other wood-destroying insects.
 If you want to protect your home against termites, you’ll find a few landscaping tips below that you can use to protect your home.

 How to Keep Termites Away From Your Home

 In many cases, you’ll need the help of professionals in order to rid your home of any termite infestation.
 There are things that you can do, however, to reduce your chances of ever having a termite infestation.
 The key to protecting your home from termites is to avoid giving them a reason to visit you in the first place.

 1. Remove Dead Wood and Other Debris

 First, you’ll want to remove the source of food for termites, including wood.